 Lindy’s ministry includes support for the homeless, survivors of domestic violence, those challenged by brain injury, cancer, other major health issues as well as those experiencing death and dying.
 She practices Celtic Spirituality using ancient prayers and techniques.
 She is beginning to teach this approach to others online.
 Birdwatching, caring for her garden, and observing nature are physical forms of contemplation for her.
 Lindy grew up in Texas, is happily married, a grandmother and has lived in Albany, New York 20 years.
 She is a member of Upper Room Inclusive Community.
 She was ordained a priest on July 08, 2017.

-Mary Theresa Streck was ordained a priest on September 15, 2013 through the Association of Roman Catholic Women Priests.
+Mary Theresa was ordained a priest on September 15, 2013 through the Association of Roman Catholic Women Priests.
 She is a member of the Upper Room Inclusive Catholic Community in Albany NY.
 Mary Theresa is available for sacramental services and pastoral care.
 She is a trained Spiritual Director and available for spiritual accompaniment.
-Mary Theresa holds a doctorate in Educational Leadership and a doctorate in Ministry.
+Mary Theresa holds a doctorate in Educational Leadership and a doctorate in Ministry and a certificate in Community Chaplaincy.
 As co-founder of the People’s Catholic Seminary, she provides courses and seminars in contemporary theology and spiritual enrichment.
 She is a faculty member of Global Ministries University.

 Deb Trees was welcomed into the diaconate in June of 2015 and ordained a priest of the Association of Roman Catholic Women Priests on October 8th, 2016 after 20 years of calling and discernment.
 Finding the community of the Upper Room Inclusive Catholic Community and participating in liturgies and spiritual growth with grace-filled camaraderie is a major part of her lifework.
 Deb continues her ministry to all others through service to the Upper Room and the Association of Roman Catholic Women Priests in leader-servant positions, learning and sharing as she goes.
 She is active in her home and career environment in several ways and brings her sense of spirit and grace to her work as an audiologist, serving all, including those with limited resources.
 Her major work as a priest is contemplative, sharing prayer and communing opportunities with all others, and in her striving to learn and illuminate women’s strength in the Catholic Church and society.
 She has a special devotion to praying the rosary, which she reframed using Original Blessing theology in “The Companions’ Rosary”.
-She is available to serve in whatever way is requested of her, and is presently participating in a Community Chaplaincy Program through Global Ministries University as well as working towards her Masters degree in Ministry through GMU.
-Deb is a fulltime professional Audiologist with a private practice in the Capital District.
+She is available to serve in whatever way is requested of her.
+She completed a Community Chaplaincy Program through Global Ministries University (GMU) and received her Master of Pastoral Ministry degree through GMU.
+Deb is a full time professional Audiologist with a private practice in the Capital District.
 She is available for deep listening, companionship and community work, and hopes to bring her sense of abundance and grace to all.